 VOX operation can be affected by noise in the environment around you; the more ambient noise, the more likely the radio is to transmit even when you are not speaking.
 The most reliable operation will be obtained if VOX operation and handset operation are used together.

-To cancel VOX operation, press the preprogrammed function key once more.
+To cancel VOX operation, alter your selection in the Menu options or press the preprogrammed function key once more.
 The AUX indicator will disappear from the display.

 Trunking Call Operations